exonum/exonum-doc/src/home/design-overview.md

-As every block includes the hash of the previous block, it is impossible to change one block without the appropriate changes for the each of the following blocks.
+As every block includes the hash of the previous block, it is impossible to change one block without the appropriate changes to each of the following blocks.
 This ensures immutability of the transaction log; once a transaction is committed, it cannot be retroactively modified or evicted from the log.
-Similarly, it's impossible to insert a transaction in the middle of the log.
+Similarly, it’s impossible to insert a transaction in the middle of the log.

 ## Network Structure